rafalp/Misago/README.md

 git clone git://github.com/rafalp/Misago.git
 ```

-The next is to boot up the VM and provision it:
+The next step is to boot up the VM and provision it:

 ```sh
 cd Misago && vagrant up